Health Unit Coordinator

 Step 1: Graduate from High School or Complete a GED (Four Years)

-The majority of employers require health care unit coordinators to have completed high school or earned a GED as a minimum level of education.
+The majority of employers require health unit coordinators to have completed high school or earned a GED as a minimum level of education.
 A high school diploma or GED demonstrates a commitment to completing an educational program and a base level of work ethic.
 Aspiring health unit coordinators should focus on health, science, and communication classes.

 Step 2: Complete Health Unit Coordinator Education (Varies)